txje/Unicycler/README.md

 ### Very short contigs

 Confused by very small (e.g. 2 bp) contigs in Unicycler assemblies?
 Unlike a SPAdes graph where neighbouring sequences overlap by their k-mer size, Unicycler's final graph has no overlaps and the sequences adjoin directly.
 This means that contigs in complex regions can be quite short.
-They may be useless as stand-alone contigs but are still very important in the graph structure.
+They may be useless as stand-alone contigs but are still important in the graph structure.

 <p align="center"><img src="misc/short_contigs.png" alt="Short contigs in assembly graph"></p>